Principals and Application of SCAL Data for Heavy Oil Reservoirs

 Who Should Attend

-This course is designed for technical managers and team leaders, reservoir engineers, reservoir geologists, petrophysicists and geophysicists.
-This course is also designed for university and operating companies’ research and development staff.
+The course is designed for technical managers, reservoir management and simulation engineers, and production engineers.
+It is also designed for reservoir geologists, petrophysicists, geophysicists, and reservoir modelers.
+This course is also designed for research and development engineers.

 0.8 CEUs (Continuing Education Units) awarded for this 1-day course.